SavannahWithAnH/MarsInfo_Webscraping/README.md

     2. Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows:

     3. Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.
 An example is the following:

-    ```
-        {'title': "NASA's MAVEN Observes Martian Light Show Caused by Major Solar Storm",
-        'preview': "For the first time in its eight years orbiting Mars, NASA’s MAVEN mission witnessed two different types of ultraviolet aurorae simultaneously, the result of solar storms that began on Aug.
-27."}
-    ```
        Store all the dictionaries in a Python list adn print the list in the notebook.

     4. Optionally, store the scraped data in a file (to ease sharing the data with others).
 To do so, export the scraped data to a JSON file.
 (Note: there will be no extra points for completing this.)